(projects i'm involved in)

-Posted by elin lindhagen duby over 8 years ago
+Posted by elin lindhagen duby almost 13 years ago

 After the PDC with Warren Brush at Badilisha in March 2011 I continued work with Evans Odula on making a permaculture design at Badilisha a reality.
 The vision is for a place of learning, promoting permaculture and traditional knowledge, a meeting place for the local community and international visitors to learn and draw inspiration from nature.
 Drawing from the five different designs produced by the course we drew up a design aiming at incoroporating the following elements:

 An office and resource centre with an inspirational library, computers for community to access and a seed bank.

 An education hall and resource room to be used for trainings and workshops.
 The current iron sheet (mabati) structure to be converted into a traditional mud building style, though keeping the iron sheet roofing to facilitate rainwater catchment.
 The iron sheets for the walls are planned to be used for the roofing of the new guest houses and guest kitchen.

 A nursery for seedlings under the shade of indigenous trees.

 A tool shed

 A shop to sell produce from Badilisha and seeds from the seed garden

 A kitchen for preparing food for workshops and the school feeding programme.
 The kitchen features several simple, fuel efficient rocket stoves made from clay, sand, cow dung and banana stalks and an outdoor clay oven.

 Pit latrines converted into compost toilets with a humanure compost pile to feed the trees in the food forest.